atlasthehero/handsonviii/index.md

 This leaves us with the last two candidates: MEDA and RIMFAX.
 A large part of the variables obtained by MEDA are uniform, at least within a large spatial range on the Mars surface, and the variations that would be obtained when positioning several of these sensors in autonomous units whose maximum distance radius with respect to the ROVER does not would exceed 500 m (for communication issues) are minimal or imperceptible.
 This indicates that, similar to the factor previously addressed, the efficiency in information capture would not increase.

 On the other hand, the information captured by the RIMFAX depends on the place where the mobile is placed, so that the information ratio obtained increases depending on the amount that is spread out, finally causing the efficiency of information capture to increase.
-One of the main objective is to find water and ice signs (if not liquid water itself) under the martian surface, and this device is the first of its category inserted onto a Rover capable of capture many geological features with no need to put a drill on the ground. <a href="https://mars.nasa.gov/mars2020/spacecraft/instruments/rimfax/" title="RIMFAX instrument">RIMFAX instrument</a>
+One of the main objective is to find water and ice signs (if not liquid water itself) under the martian surface, and this device is the first of its category inserted onto a Rover capable of capture many geological features with no need to put a drill on the ground.
+(Source: <a href="https://mars.nasa.gov/mars2020/spacecraft/instruments/rimfax/" title="RIMFAX instrument">RIMFAX instrument</a>)

 <img src="/Images/RIMFAX.png" class="center" width="1124" height="394"/>
 <caption><center> <u> <font color='black'> Figure 3</u><font color='black'> : RIMFAX <br> The instrument is composed of an electronics box, installed within the interior of the rover, and a nadir-point antenna affixed to the exterior (rear) of the rover.
 Source: <a href="https://mars.nasa.gov/mars2020/spacecraft/rover" title="Perseverance Summary">NASA-Perseverance summary</a> </center></caption>